Updated 10/23/2024

 Return to top

-Students who fail to maintain their F-1 status are considered out of status.
-If they wish to continue their education at USC as an F-1 student, they must correct their status.
-If eligible, they can apply for a reinstatement of their F-1 status online .
+Students who fail to maintain their F-1/ J-1 status are considered out of status.
+If they wish to continue their education at USC as an F-1/ J-1 student, they must correct their status.
+If eligible, F-1 students can apply for a reinstatement of their F-1 status online .
+J-1 students may contact the J-1 advising team for guidelines pertaining to reinstatement to J-1 status.
 Contact OIS to discuss in detail.